BrightSky-OSSDO/Stellar-Mesh/README.md

 And, as mentioned earlier, the programming language you're using in your software project must be able to parse JSON, and if it doesn't have a built-in JSON parser you will need to write a custom one yourself.

-# License
-The Stellar Mesh is released under the Unlicense.

 # Quotes
 To fit the theme, here are some of my favorite quotes about space exploration: